IBM-MIL/MILCarouselCollectionView/README.md

 	```
 <br>
-- To pass an array of `image url strings` to the collection view and have the MILCarouselCollectionView handle this using the **[SDWebImage](https://github.com/rs/SDWebImage)** framework we can do:
+- To pass an array of `image url strings` to a MILCarouselCollectionViewController and have it handle this using the **[SDWebImage](https://github.com/rs/SDWebImage)** framework we can do:

 	```	swift
 	self.carouselCollectionViewController.setToHandleImageURLStringsUsingSDWebImage()